2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 - Name of source:
   - `acris_sales_2020-2022.csv`: Raw data on 2,003 building sales in New York City from the years 2020-2022.
 These data are based on the BIP Database from the University Neighborhood Housing Program.
   - `file_201_data_sm_tract.csv`: Raw data from the Tax Commission Income & Expenses forms, submitted by landowners to the tax commission seeking revisions on their tax payments.
-This file contains information from 26,886 forms submitted to the tax commission.
+This file contains information from 26,886 forms submitted to the tax commission in the year 2021.

 These spreadsheets contain, among others, the following columns relevant to the analysis: